hed-standard/hed-specification/docs/Appendix_A.md

 ```
 ````

+The schema attributes specify other characteristics about how particular tags may be used in annotation.
+These attributes allow validators and other tools to process tag strings based on the HED schema specification, thus avoiding hard-coding particular behavior.

 ````{admonition} **Example:** Part of the HED schema attribute specification.

 ```moin
 '''Schema attributes'''
-* allowedCharacter <nowiki>{valueClassProperty}[A schema attribute of value classes specifying a special character that is allowed in expressing the value of a placeholder.]</nowiki>
+* allowedCharacter <nowiki>{valueClassProperty}[Attribute of value classes specifying a special character that is allowed in expressing the value of a placeholder.]</nowiki>
-* defaultUnits <nowiki>{unitClassProperty}[A schema attribute of unit classes specifying the default units for a tag.]</nowiki>
+* defaultUnits <nowiki>{unitClassProperty}[Attribute of unit classes specifying the default units for a tag.]</nowiki>
 ```
 ````
+Notice that in the above example, the schema attributes, themselves have attributes referred to as *HED schema properties*.
+These schema properties are listed in the `Properties` section of the schema.

 ````{admonition} **Example:** Part of the HED schema property specification.

 ```moin
 '''Properties'''
-* valueClassProperty <nowiki>[Indicates that the schema attribute is meant to be applied to value classes.]</nowiki>
+* valueClassProperty <nowiki>[Attribute is meant to be applied to value classes.]</nowiki>
 ```
 ````